tester691-a/tester691-a.github.io/README.md

 Hosting a Roblox Executor called Novo – Novo's GitHub Page

 ## Novo
 Welcome!
 This is Novo, a Roblox Executor.
-Novo was launched today, and the initial release may be missing several features.
+Novo was launched 1 month ago, and the initial release may be missing several features.
 We are very sorry for any inconvenience this may cause and hope to address these issues soon.

 ## License
 Novo is published on GitHub under the MIT License, which grants you extensive freedoms with certain limitations.